nonbeta/Braille-Fonts/README.md

 in NSS-braille font, you need to to specify (124567) beside the braille code. in NSS-braille6 and NSS-braille8, the code itself specifies the postion, the former is used in FR,UK,US,CN,RU... the latter is in luxemburg...

-please refer to the example, if you can run the xelatex code
+please refer to the example, if you can run the xelatex code.